CYBERPHRENIA/CYB3RPHR3NIA/README.md

 -->
 🌙: Online // ⛔️: AFK or busy w/ skins

-Neurodivergent queer system and alterhuman [ask if curious!]
+Neurodivergent queer plural and alterhuman [ask if curious!]
 Rotting dancing corpse not scared to bite

 Don't request until we've talked a bit [Tonetags/emotes prefferred to talk, thanks for being patient with me!]

 DO NOT COVER, COPY OR CUDDLE! - Cuddles are okay as long as there’s C+H in my name.
 I can accept to be covered from GOOD friends.
 Taking inspo from my skins is okay, but do not copy or post without having my permission.

-🔪-->

-DO NOT INTERACT
+DO NOT INTERACT🔪

 × RACISTS, HOMOPHOBES/TRANSPHOBES, SEXISTS, ECT…..
 Stay away from me.